 - Travel using local transportation means

 Transportation around some countries can be horrible.
 Traffic in Jakarta, New Delhi, Bangkok, and Nairobi can be a mess during peak hours.
 It’s no traveler’s idea of comfort to be cruising at Mach speeds down a busy highway on the back of a rickety motorcycle or a ‘Tuk-tuk’ in an ambiance of smog and dust.
-However, it is one of the best ways to feel like a local, and to have truly authentic travel experience, besides saving you lots of cash in taxi fees.
+However, it is one of the best ways to feel like a local, and to have a truly authentic travel experience, besides saving you lots of cash in taxi fees.
+Just be sure to be safe, as it can be much more difficult overseas to file a lawsuit than it is in the US, where a personal injury law firm can give you a free consultation.

 - Eat local food from a local food market